-Theresa May is under pressure over Trump's Twitter attack
+May says Trump was 'wrong' to share anti-Muslim videos

 Trump's rebuke to May was originally addressed to the wrong Twitter account, one that had only six followers and has sent only nine tweets.

-After deleting his first effort and successfully locating the Twitter handle of the British Prime Minister, he lashed out at Downing Street for its criticism of him retweeting anti-Muslim videos posted online by far-right British group Britain First.
+After deleting his first effort and successfully locating the Twitter handle of the British Prime Minister, he lashed out at Downing Street for its criticism of him retweeting anti-Muslim videos posted online by Fransen, the deputy leader of Britain First.

-Earlier, Brendan Cox, the husband of murdered British lawmaker Jo Cox -- whose killer reportedly shouted "Britain first" as he stabbed her -- said Trump had "become a purveyor of hate."
-He told CNN's Anderson Cooper: "This is like the President retweeting the Ku Klux Klan.
-This is not a mainstream organization and for the President of the United States, our greatest ally as a country, to be retweeting, to be providing a microphone to those voices."

-One of the videos purports to show a young "Muslim migrant" attacking a boy on crutches.
-The Dutch attorney general's office, which handled the case, said the incident occurred in May and the suspect was born and raised in the Netherlands.
-A spokesperson would not comment on the suspect's religion, saying it was against official policy to share such information.
+Fransen, who was found guilty of religiously aggravated harassment in November 2016 after abusing a Muslim woman wearing a hijab, was jubilant at the attention.

 May in tight spot